-Based on a practice of rigorous self-interrogation via meditation, tonglen, durational Butoh-inspired performance and dérive, my intensely subjective works address issues of emotional intelligence, relationship, identity, the subconscious and memory.
+Based on a practice of rigorous self-interrogation via Buddhist meditation and tonglen, durational Butoh-inspired performance and dérive, my intensely subjective works address issues of emotional intelligence, relationship, identity, the subconscious and memory.
 Exploring what it is to be human by looking at the messy, scary, ordinary and extraordinary bits of life from a deeply personal point of view, the work aims to activate the psychological, spiritual and political potential of the self.

 video, sound 10m, 4s 2014